cloudflare/pint/docs/configuration.md

 }
 ```

-- `match:path` - only files matching this pattern will be checked by this rule
+- `match:path` - only files matching this pattern will be checked by this rule.
+- `match:state` - only match rules based on their state.
+Default value for `state` depends on the
+  pint command that is being run, for `pint ci` the default value is `["added", "modified", "renamed"]`,
+  for any other command the default value is `["any"]`.
+  Possible values:
+  - `any` - match rule in any state
+  - `added` - a rule is being added in a git commit, a rule can only be in this state when running `pint ci` on a pull request.
+  - `modified` - a rule is being modified in a git commit, a rule can only be in this state when running `pint ci` on a pull request.
+  - `renamed` - a rule is being modified in a git commit, a rule can only be in this state when running `pint ci` on a pull request.
+  - `unmodified` - a rule is not being modified in a git commit when running `pint ci` or other pint command was run that doesn't try to detect which rules were modified.
 - `match:name` - only rules with names (`record` for recording rules and `alert` for alerting
-  rules) matching this pattern will be checked rule
+  rules) matching this pattern will be checked rule.
-- `match:kind` - optional rule type filter, only rule of this type will be checked
+- `match:kind` - optional rule type filter, only rule of this type will be checked.
 - `match:command` - optional command type filter, this allows to include or ignore rules
   based on the command pint is run with `pint ci`, `pint lint` or `pint watch`.
 - `match:annotation` - optional annotation filter, only alert rules with at least one